-One interesting and distinct form of legal regulatory instruments are rights.
-Rights are usually defined in a countries constitution and similar documents such as a bill of rights, or in supra-national agreements such as the declaration of human rights.
+One interesting and distinct form of legal regulatory instruments is: rights.
+Rights are usually defined in a country's constitution and similar documents such as a bill of rights, or in supra-national agreements such as the declaration of human rights.
 Rights are fundamental concessions 'guaranteed' by the issuing authority.
 As such they not negative but positive constrains.